fischeversenker/nestjs-test/blog-post.md

 For the `students/:id` endpoint we already made use of the `@Param()` decorator.
 For this new endpoint we use the similar `@Body()` decorator.
 This tells Nest.js to pass the request body to our handler.
 Once the body reaches our handler function it has already convienently been turned into a JS object and thus can easily be handled by us.
 We also state that we want to get a hold of the response object with the `@Res()` decorator.
 This decorator injects the underlying server framework's (`express` in this case) response object as opposed to a Nest.js wrapper (which we could get via `@Response()`). `Res` is imported from `@nestjs/common`, whereas the `Response` interface comes directly from `express`.
 We do this to be able to set the `Location` header...
 I wasn't able to find the Nest.js way of doing this.

-### Try it out!
+## Try it out!
 Using a tool that enables us to send POST requests we can now test this new functionality of adding students.
-I decided to use Postman [^postman] to do this.
+I decided to use Postman [^7] to do this.
 We first do a GET request to `http://localhost:3000/students` to be able to verify that we student we are about to add is not yet on the list.
 We will receive the same 10 students we received earlier.

 When we now trigger a POST request to `http://localhost:3000/students` and pass nothing as the request body we will receive the expected response with status code `400` that tells us that we did not send the correct data along with the request.
 If we however send a JSON formatted valid student (according to our model definition at least) we will receive a "201 Created" that tells us that the student got added to the service's list of students.